marczz/mzlinux_pages/network/social_networks.md

     applications and services.
     -   [Activity Streams Protocol Home](http://activitystrea.ms/)

+For messaging applications, {{< iref "irc" "IRC" >}} came first using a de-facto communication protocol, but without any standard, but soon many RFC appeared following the evolution of IRC, but their support is irregular among clients.

+{< iref "xmpp" "XMPP" >}} enhanced the IRC protocol with an open standard, in XMPP the diverse clients can communicate together, ven if all clients don't implement the same RFC for some features like encryption.
+XMPP also allow to speak with other protocols through Gateways.

+The socials networks add to messaging, groups and privacy _yet available in XMPP_ and services such as channels, blogging or micro-bloging, status mesage, media sharing, and more.

+Some private source social networks like Twitter or {{< iref "Facebook" >}} don't care about communicating with software from an other source, and even try to forbid it.

+But open source software may communicate, but to do so they need either a common protocol or a bridge.

+For the older platforms they use their own protocol it is the case of
+{{< iref "#diaspora" "Diaspora" >}} and {{< iref "#pumpio" "Pump.io" >}}.

+The newer platforms use an open source protocol like
+{{< iref "#ostatus" "Ostatus"  >}} and {{< iref "#activitypub" "ActivityPub" >}}.

+When no common protocol exist, very often connectors or bridges allow to communicate using at best a status protocol or at least a messaging one like the open source IRC and XMPP, or the closed source
+{{< iref "#slack" "Slack" >}},
+twitter or {{< iref "facebook" "Facebook messenger" >}}.

+## Ostatus {#ostatus}
 Many opensource microblogging frameworks now use the {{< wp "Ostatus" >}}
 open standard for distributed status updates.
 The [Ostatus Wiki](https://www.w3.org/community/ostatus/wiki/Main_Page)